Kade-Peay/PersonalWebsite/README.md

 I'd like to also have those code block snippets so that it would be easy to copy and paste the code.
 Something like you see on Stack Overflow or other coding tutorial websites.
 I'll investigate their HTML to see how this works.

 Okay after some investigation it looks like they're using a "pre" tag and they have the style "position: relative;", I'll investigate what that style is doing.
 There is also a "div class="open_grepper_editor"", I think that is my grepper extension but I'll see if I have to add that myself.

+After adding one of these, yes, my Grepper extension is injecting that code itself.
+Sweet.